Bead Hill

 Bead Hill is an archaeological site comprising the only known remaining and intact 17th-century Seneca site in Canada.
-It is located on the banks of the Rouge River in Rouge Park, a city park in Toronto, Ontario.
+It is located on the banks of the Rouge River in Rouge Park, a national park in Toronto, Ontario.
 Because of its sensitive archaeological nature, it is not open to the public, nor readily identified in the park.
 It was designated a National Historic Site in 1991, eventually becoming a unit of the national park system in June 2019.

 Bead Hill site

 The Bead Hill site is believed to be one of seven villages established along the north shore of Lake Ontario by the Iroquois in the 1660s.
-The Bead Hill site was settled temporarily as part of a mid 17th century push by the Iroquois Confederacy north, from their traditional homeland in New York state.
+The Bead Hill site was settled temporarily as part of a mid 17th century push by the Iroquois Confederacy north, from their traditional homeland south of Lake Ontario.
 The Huron Wendat Confederacy, had once occupied the north shores of Lake Ontario but had moved north toward Georgian Bay and Lake Simcoe at the end of the 16th century.

-Following extensive excavation undertaken in the 1980s it was determined that the Bead Hill site could be the historically documented village of Ganatsekwyagon.
-Evidence from test excavations suggests that it was home to about 500 to 800 people for about 22 years (1665-1687).
+Following extensive excavation undertaken in the 1980s, it was determined that the site could be the historically documented village of Ganatsekwyagon.
+Evidence from test excavations suggests that it was home to about 500 to 800 people for about 22 years (1665–1687).
 Bead Hill was primarily a fur trading outlet, not a military or agricultural site.
 It was located at the nexus of major trade and transportation routes, including the lakeshore trail that follows modern-day Kingston Road and the historic Toronto Carrying-Place Trail.

 Bead Hill is adjacent to Glen Rouge Park and Campgrounds.